|Nutritional Guidelines (per serving)|

-Serbian doughnuts, also known as krofne, are eaten year-round but especially before the Great Lent begins.
+Serbian doughnuts, also known as krofne, are delicious treats that can be eaten at any time of year but especially before the Great Lent begins.

 For Orthodox Serbians, Shrove Tuesday doesn't exist.
 Meatfare Sunday begins one week before Ash Wednesday and is the last day meat and meat byproducts can be consumed.

 So Lent begins on Clean Monday, two days before Roman Catholics and other Christians begin Lent.
-After this Cheesefare swansong, most Orthodox Christians eat no meat, meat byproducts, poultry, dairy or eggs for the entire Lenten period.
-Here is a list of foods OK to eat for Serbian Lent and a list of Serbian Lenten recipes.
+After this, most Orthodox Christians eat no meat, meat by-products, poultry, dairy or eggs for the entire Lenten period.

 - 1/4 cup sugar